Memex AI Documentation

 The permission model defines what each role can do across the platform:

-Agents can do most operational work — resolving decisions, updating work items, flagging drift, submitting execution plans — but cannot manage the account itself (users, API keys, strategy lifecycle).
+Agents can do most operational work (resolving decisions, updating tasks, flagging drift, submitting execution plans), but cannot manage the account itself (users, API keys, Mission lifecycle).

 Self-Hosting